Spring Transitions & Orientation

 This day is designed to get your incoming students excited about attending your school and meeting their yearlong role models.

-A half day event led by your team of transitions mentors, your incoming students will experience an assembly, breakouts on clubs and activities, academic goal setting, meet and greet 9th grade teachers, and a school tour.
+A half day event led by your team of transitions mentors, your incoming students will experience an assembly, breakouts on clubs and activities, academic goal setting, meet and greet teachers, and a school tour.

 Let your team of student mentors be the voice that leads the day and sets the tone for the expectations of your school.